Recent from talks

 Cotton arrived in Australia to play for the Wildcats midway through the 2016–17 NBL season, going on to lead Perth to the NBL championship in the 2017 NBL Finals behind a grand final MVP performance.
 After winning his first league MVP in 2018, he won his second and third NBL championships in 2019 and 2020 while also garnering his second NBL MVP and second grand final MVP in 2020.
 He won his third, fourth and fifth NBL MVPs in 2021, 2024 and 2025 respectively.
 In 2025, he set a club record with his seventh Wildcats Club MVP.

-In May 2025, Cotton signed with the Adelaide 36ers.
-Four months later, he became an Australian citizen.
-In the 2025–26 season, Cotton collected his sixth NBL MVP, coming within one of Andrew Gaze's all-time best seven league MVPs.
+After nine seasons with the Wildcats, Cotton joined the Adelaide 36ers in 2025 and in the 2025–26 season, he collected his sixth NBL MVP, coming within one of Andrew Gaze's all-time best seven league MVPs.

 Cotton was born and raised in Tucson, Arizona.
 His parents separated when he was a toddler and his father worked as a police officer on the other side of the country.
 He reconnected with his father in New York while in college.
 His uncle, former NFL player David Adams, often provided the family with financial assistance during tough times.
 Cotton's grandmother, Mary, helped raise him and his brother Justin while their mother worked in real estate.